-S. G. Morton & M. Peuramaki-Brown (Eds.).
-In Press.
+S. G. Morton and M. M. Peuramaki-Brown (Eds.).
+2019.
 Seeking Conflict in Mesoamerica: Operational, Cognitive, and Experiential Approaches.
-University Press of Colorado, Boulder (expected publication October 2019).
+University Press of Colorado, Louisville.

 R. Horowitz, B. Cap, J. Yaeger, M. Peuramaki-Brown, & M. Eli.
 2019.
 Raw Material Selection and Stone Tool Production: Limestone Bifaces in the Mopan Valley, Belize.
 Latin American Antiquity 30(10:198-204).

 W.J.
 Stemp, M. Peuramaki-Brown, & J. Awe.
 2018.
 Ritual Economy and Ancient Maya Bloodletting: Obsidian Blades from Actun Uayazba Kab (Handprint Cave), Belize.
 Journal of Anthropological Archaeology 53:304-324.

 M. Peuramaki-Brown, S.G.
 Morton, & C. Oliveira.
 2018.
 “Some lessons can’t be taught, they simply have to be learned”: Experiences from three seasons of investigations at Alabama, Stann Creek District.
 Research Reports in Belizean Archaeology 15: 297-306.